 Petroglyph National Monument in New Mexico, is home to thousands of rock carvings like the one shown here.
 These symbols date back hundreds of years and are of great cultural significance and historical value.

-Our Mission: To improve the health status of American Indians and Alaska Natives by identification and understanding of health risks and inequities, strengthening public health capacity, and assisting in disease prevention and control.
+To improve the health status of American Indians and Alaska Natives by identification and understanding of health risks and inequities, strengthening public health capacity, and assisting in disease prevention and control.

 Test Your Knowledge